fcarriedo/convore-api-js/README.md

 ## Example

 First we create the authentication context.
+Parameters here are going to be used for authenticating further API calls.

     var authCtx = {
       username: 'myuser',